 If there’s one thing that you and I definitely have in common, it’s podcasts!
 There’s an incredible amount to learn from podcasts whether you’re a host or a listener.
 To be a truly great podcaster, you need to be a captivating storyteller while remaining true to your authentic self.
 To be an effective media consumer, you need to engage with it in a way that makes it more than a guilty pleasure.

 Cliff Ravenscraft joins me in this episode to talk about something all of us have in common: podcasts!
 There’s an incredible amount to learn from podcasts whether you’re a host or a listener.
 We talk about podcast creation, consumption, and much, much more.
-Cliff is a true expert in the podcasting sphere, having produced more than 30 of his own podcasts (with over 3,600 total episodes).
-Cliff has also been an invaluable mentor to many of today’s biggest names in podcasting.
-In fact, Cliff’s clients created over half of the top 100 business podcasts on iTunes.
+Cliff has been an invaluable mentor to many of today’s biggest names in podcasting.
+In fact, his clients created over half of the top 100 business podcasts on iTunes.
 So sit back and listen to my chat with the “Podcast Answer Man”!

 - [01:30] – How can somebody take their podcast to the next level?
 Cliff begins answering by explaining how he got started in the podcasting world.